-The SATA controllers and hard drives were first in traduced in 2002, and they have been largely used since.
-If you ever want better I/O speed, you can upgrade hard disk drive (HDD) with a solid-state drive (SSD).
-Regular SSDs all are also using SATA, so you can easily buy an SSD to replace your SATA drive.
+The SATA controllers and hard drives were first introduced in 2002, and they have been largely used since.
+If you ever want better I/O speed, cloning SATA drive to SSD will the best upgrades nowdays.
+Meanwhile, regular SSDs are also using SATA, so you can easily buy an SSD to replace your SATA drive.

 For SSDs, there is an extra option for SSD optimization, so your SSD will be of better performance if you use this option.

 Beside these basic features on Standard, the Professional or other higher versions provide users more useful features.
 And these features can solve a big problem for most users.

 It allows you to clone MBR to GPT directly or verse vice without the need to convert partition style.
 This is a big headache for many users who bought a new SSD with a different partition style, but AOMEI Backupper overcomes it.

 For unallocated space left after clone, you can use "Edit Partitions" to adjust the unallocated space to all partitions or manually.

 Additionally, it is so user-friendly that all the operations can be easily managed.
 Check the next part to see how to clone SATA to SSD in Windows 11/10/8/7 step by step.

 Except for SATA to SSD clone software, there are still some things you need to check or confirm, especially for laptops.

 1. Check if your computer has removable back panel, which ensures you have the access to hard drive.
 If not, you need to consult your laptop manual for instructions to get your hard drive or contact with the computer manufacturer.

 2. Confirm the right form factor and interface of the replacement SSD.
 It ensures you can install SSD on the original location of HDD.